cchan/docs/docs/en/team.md

 Team Information
 ================

-We are a team from Waterloo competing at SpaceX Hyperloop Competition.
-We are based at University of Waterloo and most of our team members are from this University.
-Our goal is to innovate the field of transportation and make Hyperloop a reality.
+We are a student design team at the University of Waterloo competing at the SpaceX Hyperloop Competition.

 ## Mission
-- To strongly represent Waterloo as a hub for innovation through the SpaceX Hyperloop Competition
+- To strongly represent Waterloo as a hub for Canadian innovation through the SpaceX Hyperloop Competition.
-- To advance transportation technology
+- To bring the future of human transportation closer.
-- To teach team members technical skills and strong engineering practices
+- To teach technical skills, strong engineering practices, and teamwork.

 ## Team Governance

-### Board of Directors
+### Executive Team
-- **Technical Lead**
+- **Technical Director**
     - Clive Chan
-- **Administrative Lead**
+- **Administrative Director**
     - Jason Pan
-- **Integration Engineeers**
+- **Integration Engineers**
     - Jimmy Zhou
     - Ben Tonita
+- **Safety Captain**
+    - Kelvin Tezinde
-- **Consultants**
+- **Members at large**
     - Deep Dhillon
     - Nicholas Jelich
+- **Advisors**
+    - Serhiy Yarusevych
-    - Victor Quan
+    - Victor Qian
-    - Kelvin Tezinde

 ### Technical Sub-team Leads
 - **Propulsion**
     - Jimmy Zhou